BERTO: Intent-Driven Network Time Series Forecasting via Natural Language Operator Preferences: Proposed Method - BERTO

-The proposed architecture comprises of a \revAddd{transformer-based} pre-trained BERT model, which is fine-tuned with time series prompts to predict future loads using a Time Series Prediction (TSP) head.
-For this work, we utilize a BERT model with $4$ encoder layers and a hidden layer dimension of $256$ (also known as BERT mini).
+The proposed architecture comprises of a \revAddd{transformer-based} pre-trained BERT \cite{devlin2018bert} model, which is fine-tuned with time series prompts to predict future loads using a Time Series Prediction (TSP) head.
+For this work, we utilize a BERT model with $4$ encoder layers and a hidden layer dimension of $256$. \revAdd{To adapt BERT for time series forecasting, we introduce two task-specific components: the Prompt Generator and the Time Series Prediction Head.
+Finally, to make BERTO intent-aware, we have used the BLF during finetuning.}